 Developing an RFP requires some time and effort but will:

-• help the consultants to prepare proposals in response to your needs;
+• Help the consultants to prepare proposals in response to your needs.

-• will streamline the evaluation process; and
+• Streamline the evaluation process.

-• contribute to the preparation of the Terms of Reference (TOR) and the contract.
+• Contribute to the preparation of the Terms of Reference (TOR) and the contract.

 Top

-1. Information about your community
+1. Information About your Community

 To help a consultant decide if their services fit your needs, begin your RFP with information about your community, including but not limited to:

-• a brief description of your community (location, population, significant industry, development, settlement);
+• A brief description of your community (location, population, significant industry, development, settlement).

-• your mission, vision, goals and relevant growth plans.
+• Your mission, vision, goals and relevant growth plans.

 Top

-2. Scope of project
+2. Scope of Project

 Your description of the project will provide the consultant with context and identify your expectations.
 The better the consultant understands your requirements, the better the proposal will be.
 You should clearly explain: